-You use the same interface to map cubes as you did to map dimensions, as described in "Mapping Dimensions" on page 3-11.
+You use the same interface to map cubes as you did to map dimensions, as described in "Mapping Dimensions".
 You can map a cube directly to a single fact table, or you can create more complex mappings using the OLAP expression syntax, which supports expressions, join conditions, and filters.